-This section is common explanation of EWARM (from IAR systems) and e2 studio unless otherwise stated.
+This section explains the case of EWARM (from IAR systems) unless otherwise stated.

 In this document, the program included in the loader project is called loader program, and the program included in the application project is called application program.
 Loader program and application program each have startup processing section and main processing section.